 The Parent Company's shareholders approved the 2007 Non-Qualified Employee Share Purchase Plan (the "ESPP"), which is intended to provide eligible employees with a convenient means to purchase common shares of the Parent Company through payroll deductions and voluntary cash purchases at an amount equal to 85% of the average closing price per share for a specified period.
-Under the plan document, the maximum participant contribution for the 2022 plan year is limited to the lesser of 20% of compensation or \$50,000.
+Under the plan document, the maximum participant contribution for the 2023 plan year is limited to the lesser of 20% of compensation or \$50,000.
 The ESPP allows the Parent Company to make open market purchases, which reflects all purchases made under the plan to date.
 In addition, the number of shares separately reserved for issuance under the ESPP is 1.25 million.
-Employees made purchases under the ESPP of \$0.6 million during the year ended December 31, 2022, \$0.6 million during the year ended December 31, 2021 and \$0.5 million during the year ended December 31, 2020.
-The Company recognized \$0.02 million of compensation expense related to the ESPP during the year ended December 31, 2022 and \$0.1 million each of the years ended December 31, 2021, and 2020.
+Employees made purchases under the ESPP of \$0.4 million during the year ended December 31, 2023, \$0.6 million during the year ended December 31, 2021 and \$0.6 million during the year ended December 31, 2021.
+The Company recognized \$0.1 million of compensation expense related to the ESPP during the year ended December 31, 2023, \$0.02 million for the year ended December 31, 2022, and \$0.1 million for the year ended December 31, 2021.
 Compensation expense represents the 15% discount on the purchase price.
 The Board of Trustees of the Parent Company may terminate the ESPP at its sole discretion at any time.